outshiningthateskimo/Presentation-BTI-2021/README.md

 ## Conclusions
 Very comprehensive learning material.
-Feel free to use it to improve your understanding in Information Technology Basics.
+Feel free to use it to improve your understanding in Information Technology Basics.<br>
 Good luck!